 What is naloxone?

-Naloxone is a medication used to stop or reverse the way opioids work in the body.
-Naloxone can be used to stop someone from dying from an opioid overdose.
-Brand names include Narcan® (nasal spray) and Evzio® (auto-injector).
+Naloxone is a medication used to block the effects of opioids.
+Examples of some opioids are heroin, morphine, codeine, oxycodone, and hydrocodone.
+Naloxone has also been used to stop someone from dying from an opioid overdose.
+Brand names for naloxone are Narcan® (nasal spray) and Evzio® (auto-injector).

-Naloxone is added to buprenorphine (https://mothertobaby.org/fact-sheets/buprenorphine/pdf/) to make a medication commonly known as Suboxone®.
+Naloxone combined with buprenorphine (https://mothertobaby.org/fact-sheets/buprenorphine/pdf/) is a medication whose brand name is Suboxone®.
 This combination drug is used to treat opioid addiction.

 Naloxone is added to the opioid pain medication pentazocine (Talwin NX®) to prevent pentazocine abuse.

 I take naloxone or I was recently treated for an overdose with naloxone.
 Can it make it harder for me to become pregnant?